dsiu13/JS-Notes/EJS/ch1.md

 - Ternary Operators, console.log( true ?
 1 : 2); -> 1
 - Also called a Conditional Operator.
 The value left of the question mark "picks" what other two values will come out.
 When true the middle is chosen, when false, the value on the right is chosen.

-# Undefined values
+# Empty Values
 - Null and Undefined are used to denote the absence of a meaningful value.
-- Null means an assigned Value of Null
+- Null means an assigned Value of "Null"
 - Undefined, no value has been assigned

-# JS Type Conversion
+# Automatic Type Conversion
 - If an operator is applied to the "wrong" type of value, JS will try to convert that value to the type it wants, based on a set of rules.
 This is called "type coercion"
 - 0, "", NaN, are always False.
 - Type Coercion does not occur with === or !==